miriamposner/ucla-dh-resources/dh_resources_at_ucla.md

 Make an appointment with Zoe Borovsky, UCLA’s digital scholarship librarian, by emailing zoe@library.ucla.edu.

+**Get help with any question related to data analysis

+The Library's new [Data Science Center](https://www.library.ucla.edu/location/data-science-center/our-team) is a fantastic resource.
+You can book appointments online to speak with experts about data manipulation, R, Python, and many other topics.

 **Go to a workshop**

 The library offers occasional workshops on digital scholarship topics: